MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition

 \subsection{Problem Formulation}

-In the case of few-shot action recognition, the goal is to categorize an unlabeled query video into one of $M$ action categories in the support set, with only limited $K$ samples allotted per action class.
-This can be considered an $M$-way $K$-shot task.
-Comparable to prior research studies, we follow the episode training framework outlined by~\cite{cao2020few, zhu2018compound, zhang2020few, perrett2021temporal, thatipelli2022spatio, xing2023revisiting, wang2022hybrid, li2022hierarchical, huang2022compound}, where episodes are chosen randomly from a vast pool of collected data.
+In few-shot action recognition, the objective is to classify an unlabeled query video into one of the $M$ action categories within the support set, with only $K$ limited samples per action class.
+This is considered an $M$-way $K$-shot task.
+Similar to previous researches~\cite{cao2020few, zhu2018compound, zhang2020few, perrett2021temporal, thatipelli2022spatio, xing2023revisiting, wang2022hybrid, li2022hierarchical, huang2022compound}, we follow the episode training framework, where episodes are randomly selected from a vast pool of collected data.
 In each episode, we assume that the set $\mathcal{S}$ comprises $M\times K$ samples originating from $M$ different action classes.
-Additionally, $S_k^m=\left\{s_{k1}^m,s_{k2}^m,\cdots,s_{kT}^m\right\}$ denotes the $k$-th video in class $m \in\left\{1,\cdots,M\right\}$ randomly sampled with $T$ frames.
-Finally, the query video represents $ Q=\left\{q_1,q_2,\cdots,q_T\right\}$ sampled with $T$ frames.
+Specifically, $S_k^m=\left\{s_{k1}^m,s_{k2}^m,\cdots,s_{kT}^m\right\}$ denotes the $k$-th video in class $m \in\left\{1,\cdots,M\right\}$, randomly sampled with $T$ frames.
+And, the query video is represented as $ Q=\left\{q_1,q_2,\cdots,q_T\right\}$, also sampled with $T$ frames.